magic-sph/magic/doc/sphinx/controlNamelist.rst

 ================

 This namelist defines the numerical parameters of the problem plus the variables that control and organize the run.
-An exception are the grid-size and truncation parameters, that have to be set before compiling the code.

 * **mode** (``mode=0``) is an integer which controls the type of calculation performed.